jphetphoumy/devops-speedrun/README.md

 ## 🚀 Overview

+> [!IMPORTANT]
-This repository contains a series of hands-on CTF-style labs designed to teach DevOps practices using real-world technologies.
+> This repository contains a series of hands-on CTF-style labs designed to teach DevOps practices using real-world technologies.
 Each lab provides infrastructure-as-code templates that can be directly deployed to a Proxmox hypervisor, primarily using lightweight LXC containers to minimize resource requirements.

 ## 🔧 Prerequisites